Social and behaviour change outcomes

 These generic results are the most common and important, in terms of both social change and behaviour change, across all goal areas.

 A lower level of results or ‘’outputs’’, not displayed on the diagramm, will contribute to the achievement of the intermediate outcomes.
 Awareness, knowledge and beliefs are examples of behavioural outputs which feed into and contribute to define someone’s attitude (intermediate outcomes).
-Examples of these lower level results are provided later in the guidance (see results selection ).
+Examples of these lower-level results are provided later in the guidance (see Selecting Results)

 To illustrate how these conceptual outcomes might look in practice, below are a few hypothetical results we hope to achieve when encouraging exclusive breastfeeding.